Diocese of Vittorio Veneto: History

-It was pillaged by Attila the Hun in 452, and a century later by Totila.
+Ceneda was pillaged by Attila the Hun in 452, and a century later by Totila.
 After 568, during the domination of the Lombards, it was governed by a duke and then a count.
 Still later it became part of the marquisate of Treviso.

-The Gospel is said to have been preached in the region in the first century by St. Fortunatus, deacon of bishop St. Hermagoras of Aquileia.
-Attesting to the presence of Christianity is one of the earliest pieve of the diocese, Sant'Andrea di Bigonzo, which dates from the fourth century.
+The Gospel is said to have been preached in the region in the first century by St. Fortunatus, deacon of bishop Hermagoras of Aquileia.
+His legend puts him, rather, in the 4th century.
+Attesting to the presence of Christianity is one of the earliest pieve (parish) of the diocese, Sant'Andrea di Bigonzo, which dates from the fourth century.